reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

     >**Note:** If the page is not being displayed, refresh your Edge browser and try again.

-12. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**
+12. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**.

   ![Picture 1](./media/Lab-02-task2-save.png)